LACMIP/emu/docs/_documentation/sites.md

 Radius (Numeric)
 : = [dwc:coordinateUncertaintyInMeters](https://dwc.tdwg.org/terms/#dwc:coordinateUncertaintyInMeters)
 : An error radius around the geographic point. **LACMIP radii should always be in meters** (see *Units* below).
 If a locality cannot be placed within a 2500 m radius of uncertainty, it [cannot be georeferenced](https://lacmip.github.io/emu/documentation/georeferencing/#localities-that-cannot-be-georeferenced).
-Standard radii used by LACMIP include:
+Values used by LACMIP include:

  *Value* | *Explanation*
    --- | ---